Craftycoolgamer/canvassing-platform/README.md

 ### Map Configuration

-The app uses Google Maps by default.
-For production, you'll need to:
+The app uses OpenStreetMap via WebView, which doesn't require API keys.
+For production, you can:

-1. Get a Google Maps API key
+1. Use the current OpenStreetMap implementation (free)
-2. Configure it in your Expo app.json
+2. Switch to Google Maps or other map providers
-3. Set up billing for Google Maps API
+3. Configure custom map tiles

 ## Usage